54skyxenon/hbpt-backend/README.md

-# README
+# HackBeanpot Backend

-The API for the HackBeanpot webapp.
+The API for the HackBeanpot webapp (experimental).

 Generated with this guide:
 https://edgeguides.rubyonrails.org/api_app.html